 Before we developed agrarian society, humans were nomadic.
 We travelled in search of food, resources and opportunity, and centuries later, we are motivated by the same primal desires: to better one’s life.
 And to better the lives of our children.

 However there is a big difference from migration thousands of years ago, and migration today.
-We have advances in technology and communication that allow people to travel further more quickly, navigating tricky geopolitical boarders on their journey.
+We have advanced in technology and communication that allow people to travel furthermore quickly, navigating tricky geopolitical borders on their journey.

 The Perilous Search For A Better Life:

 In 2018 alone, the United Nations estimates that close to 3,400 migrants and refugees have lost their lives in search of a better life.
 On this journey, we have heard horror stories of sinking boats, exploitative ‘people smugglers’, physical abuse, and emotional trauma.
 So we must ask ourselves: What are the struggles that migrants face at home in order to see this perilous journey as their best hope?
 Whether a person is seeking economic opportunity, religious freedom, safety, steady food supplies, or anything else, we must take a step back to think about the circumstances that one must face to risk it all on an unknown new life.

 Unfortunately, the influx of migrants entering Europe (many escaping war in Syria and poverty in Africa) has ushered a wave of xenophobia, and closed border politics.
 Just this week, over 5,500 people gathered in Brussels in a violent protest against the signing of a UN Migration Pack in Marrakech last week.
 The Global Compact for Safe, Orderly and Regular Migration is a non-binding agreement between UN member states aimed at increasing international cooperation.
 However, this agreement has faced backlash as people fear it will make it easier for migrants to enter Europe.